28 November 2023

 Side effects of the Flu vaccine

-The most common side effects after vaccination are pain at the injection site and aching muscles.
+The most frequent side effects after vaccination are local, mild and transient.
+The most common are pain at the injection site and muscle pain.
 Children may develop fever, malaise and aching muscles.
-These side effects usually disappear within 48 hours.

-Preventive measures for people with the flu
+Preventive measures for people with the Flu

 Patients with a cough must wear a surgical mask while they wait to be seen and throughout the entire period they are receiving healthcare.